James Dudley

 James Dudley (May 12, 1910 - May 26, 2004) was an American baseball player, professional wrestling manager, and professional wrestling executive.
 He played Negro league baseball for nine years but is best known for his time with the World Wide Wrestling Federation.
-Dudley was the first African-American to run a major United States arena (Turner's Arena in Washington, D.C.).
 He worked with four generations of wrestling's McMahon family and was particularly close with Vincent J. McMahon.
 At age 74, he was put back on the company's payroll to show appreciation for his work for the McMahons.
 He also managed several wrestlers in the WWWF and was inducted into the WWF Hall of Fame class of 1994.

 Baseball career

 Dudley was considered an "excellent athlete" and ran the 100-yard dash in under ten seconds on multiple occasions.
 Although he showed up for the trials for the 1924 United States Olympic team, he was not allowed to participate because African Americans were not permitted on the team.
 After playing semi-professional baseball in Baltimore, Maryland, Dudley signed with the Baltimore Elite Giants at age 27.
 Nicknamed "Big Train", he played catcher but started out helping pitchers warm up in the bullpen.
 Playing alongside two other talented catchers, Roy Campanella and Eggie Clarke, Dudley's playing time was limited.
 He remained with the Elite Giants until leaving professional baseball in 1945.
 In total, he played about 60 games in the Negro leagues.